web-design-and-development-at-tstc/wdd-raspberry-pi/imed-2349/install_ftp.md

 To make sure that our FTP server now utilizes FTP over SSL/TLS, we are going to log in with the user we created earlier.

-- Open up FileZilla and in the Quickconnect bar, enter your server's IP address for the Host, `ftpuser` for the username, and, if you used the password specified, `WDDrules20` for the password.
-Then click __Quickconnect__.
+- Open up FileZilla and in the Quickconnect bar, enter your server's IP address for the Host, `ftpuser` for the username, and `WDDrules20` for the password (if you didn't use this one, then you should use the password you set when you created the `ftpuser` account).

 - You should see a dialog box similar to the one below saying the server's certificate is unknown.
 Near the bottom, there is a checkbox to "Always trust certificate in future sessions."
 Go ahead and check this checkbox and then click __OK__.